Last week we talked about how to lose baby weight and the 4 keys to getting your body back.

 Factors like lifestyle, sleep, stress, training, nutrition, even pollution and toxins can impact your hormones.
 And if you’re a new mom who is wondering how to lose baby weight, hormones are something you need to consider during your weight loss journey.
 Just think of all the hormonal changes that your body went through during pregnancy (hello mood swings, cravings, acne and more!).
 You have to balance those hormones back out!

 Now that you’re postpartum, your body is continuing to change and it takes your hormones some time to catch up.
 For most moms, hormones return to normal (or at least close to normal) after weaning your baby.
-For some moms, this hormonal balance happens earlier; others take a few months longer…and some moms aren’t able to get their body to return to a state of balance on their own.
+For some moms, this hormonal balance happens earlier.
+Others take a few months longer.
+And some moms aren’t able to get their body to return to a state of balance on their own.

-Here are 4 Key Hormone Imbalance Symptoms:
+4 Key Hormone Imbalance Symptoms:

 1. Trouble Losing Baby Weight